OPERATING SYSTEM MAINTENANCE

 CONTENTS

-File System Checks (Frequency: every month)
+File System Checks (Frequency: every month or so)

-Use a unix tool that comes with the OS-X system to clean up your disk.
+If you do not have any of the utilities mentioned above, You can use a unix tool that comes with the OS-X system to clean up your disk.
 Do the following:

 1. Reboot your mac while holding down Command-S until you see text and unix mumbo-jumbo.